Search number: 005528551 (since the site opened, on Yom Kippur eve, Oct 12 2005)

 580.05+used

 580.05+Yonge: History of Christian Names 14: (of Rachel and Leah, Jacob's wives and cousins) 'Of Rebekah's two daughters-in-laws, Rachel signified a ewe...
-Rachel's less beloved and less favoured sister had a name that came from lawah (hanging upon, dependence, or, as in her case it is explained, weariness) — Leah, in French Lea, in Italian Lia, under which title Dante makes her the emblem of active and fruitful, as is her sister of meditative, love' (Hebrew rachel: ewe; Hebrew leah: tired, weary, languid (but the name itself is of unclear etymology))
+Rachel's less beloved and less favoured sister had a name that came from lawah (hanging upon, dependence, or, as in her case it is explained, weariness) — Leah, in French Lea, in Italian Lia, under which title Dante makes her the emblem of active and fruitful, as is her sister of meditative, love' (Hebrew rachel: ewe; Hebrew leah: tired, weary, languid; but the latter biblical name itself is of unclear etymology and meaning)

 580.06gap and looked haggards after lazatables and rode fourscore odd-